frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 In each era, there are undoubtedly many teachers of error.
 They have sown bad seed abundantly and have been the cause of confusion and ruin of many souls.

-In the Gospel of St. Matthew, Our Lord warns us to "beware of false prophets, who come to you in sheep\'s clothing but inwardly are ravenous wolves" (Matt.
+In the Gospel of St. Matthew, Our Lord warns us to "beware of false prophets, who come to you in sheep's clothing but inwardly are ravenous wolves" (Matt.
 7:15).

-We\'re told to beware of the wolves that come in sheep\'s clothing.
-But Scripture doesn\'t tell us who are the wolves and who are the sheep.
+We're told to beware of the wolves that come in sheep's clothing.
+But Scripture doesn't tell us who are the wolves and who are the sheep.

-That\'s one of the reasons why we need the Magisterium of the Church---the teaching power of the Church---guided by the Holy Spirit, to point out the right path to us.
+That's one of the reasons why we need the Magisterium of the Church---the teaching power of the Church---guided by the Holy Spirit, to point out the right path to us.

-That\'s one of the reasons why it\'s a very good idea to read the documents of the Church as they come out---the encyclicals of the Holy Father, the apostolic dissertations.
+That's one of the reasons why it's a very good idea to read the documents of the Church as they come out---the encyclicals of the Holy Father, the apostolic dissertations.
 There is a great abundance of truth, love, and beauty in those documents, and also good seed that can produce good fruits in our lives.

 The ravenous wolves can inflict great harm on our souls, and people who go to them for light find darkness.
 They seek strength and instead find doubt and weakness.
 Our Lord points out that both the true and the false messengers of God will be known by their fruits.